Pipeline

 Rationale

 The unique nature of DARPins as an engineered protein drug class may allow Molecular Partners to overcome the limitations of other radioligand therapies.
-DARPins have great potential to enable robust, tumor-specific delivery of therapeutic radionuclides owing to their small size – allowing for great tumor penetration – high specificity and long tumor residence time.
+Radio-DARPin Therapies are extremely targeted, specifically damaging tumor cells over healthy cells.
 The DARPin scaffold is highly customizable allowing a range of additional features tuned to an indication.
 Ultimately this may enable more effective treatment of small or hard-to-reach tumors.

 Solution